MagneticSoul7/Mini-Project/README.md

 There's no one right way to structure a good README.
 There is one very wrong way, however, and that is to not include a README at all or to create a very anemic one.
 This guide outlines a few best practices.
 As you progress in your career, you will develop your own ideas about what makes a good README.

-At a minimum, your project README needs a title and a short description explaining the what, why, and how.
+what, why, and how.

 What was your motivation?
 Why did you build this project?
-(Note: The answer is not "Because it was a homework assignment.")

 What problem does it solve?

 What did you learn?

 What makes your project stand out?

-Lastly, if your project is deployed, include a link to the deployed application here.
+Deployed Site:

 If you're new to Markdown, read the GitHub guide on [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).